dengzii/GenerateModuleFromTemplate/README.md

 Using this plugin, help you create directories and files from customizable template

 ### Feature
-1. custom directory structure
+1. custom directory structure.
 2. support placeholders, and replace it when you create module.
-3. create file from template
+3. create file from template.
-4. support file template variables
+4. support file template variables.
+5. share your template with partner.

 ### Usage
 1. Configure template in plugin settings: <b>File > Settings > Tools > Module Template Settings</b>